-Multi-Media Web Production - 1.25 Credit - this course counts as a Fine Arts credit
+Multi-Media Web Production - this course counts as a Fine Arts credit

-Subject Code: 340160

-GRADE OFFERING □9 □10 ⊠11 ⊠12

-BUILDING OFFERING □BHS MCH S □RH s □shcc

-The focus of this course is on merging different types of media on the Internet.
+Subject Code: 340160 GRADE OFFERING \Box 9 \Box 10 \boxtimes 11 \boxtimes 12 BUILDING OFFERING □ BHS ☑ MCHS □ RHS □ SHCC The focus of this course is on merging different types of media on the Internet.
 Students combine text, still photography, audio, videography and graphic arts to create interactive Web pages.
 They demonstrate creative, digital storytelling accessible from multiple platforms.
 Students learn project management and marketing.
 They learn how to create Web content that is accessible by individuals with visual disabilities.

-Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course:

-- 1. Matriculate to an institution of higher education with an approved or comparable program within 3 years of graduating from an approved career-technical education institution. - 2.
-Successfully complete secondary course and earn a qualifying score of 53 or higher on the corresponding end-of-course examination.
+The state of the s Student Requirements for CTAG Credit: The following steps must occur for secondary students to access college credit for this course: 1.
+Matriculate to an institution of higher education with an approved or comparable program within 3 years of graduating from an approved career-technical education institution.
+2. Successfully complete secondary course and earn a qualifying score of 53 or higher on the corresponding end-of-course examination.
 The focus of this course is on merging different types of media on the Internet.
 Students combine text, still photography, audio, videography and graphic arts to create interactive Web pages.
 They demonstrate creative, digital storytelling accessible from multiple platforms.
 Students learn project management and marketing.
-They learn how to create Web content that is accessible by individuals with visual disabilities.

-Musical EngineeringSubject Code: 340135GRADE OFFERINGBUILDING OFFERINGBHSMCHSRHSSHCC

-Students put music theory and basic music skill into practice as they engineer sound for live and recorded production.
+They learn how to create Web content that is accessible by individuals with visual disabilities. marketing.
+They learn now to create web content that is accessible by individuals with visual disabilities.
+Musical Engineering Subject Code: 340135 GRADE OFFERING $\Box 9$ $\Box 10$ $\Box 11$ $\Box 12$ BUILDING OFFERING □BHS □MCHS □RHS □SHCC Students put music theory and basic music skill into practice as they engineer sound for live and recorded production.
 They create, capture, edit, mix and synchronize music into audio and video tracks of various formats.
 Topics include acoustics, reflection, absorption of sound and reverberation.
 Students create products based on research of audience sensitivity and need and do so in compliance with laws related to intellectual property and competition.

-Photographic Composition - 1.25 credit - this course counts as a Fine Arts credit
+Photographic Composition this course courts as a Fire Automodit Photographic Composition - this course counts as a Fine Arts credit Subject Code 340150 GRADE OFFERING □9 □10 □11 □12 BUILDING OFFERING □ BHS ☑ MCHS □ RHS □ SHCC Prerequisite: Introduction to Media Arts

-Subject Code 340150GRADE OFFERING⊠9⊠10□11□12BUILDING OFFERING□BHS⊠MCHS□RHS□SHCC

 Aesthetics and techniques are essential to producing a good photograph.
 This course focuses on capturing and manipulating images in digital photography with some skill development in printing and enlarging.

 Topics include camera functions, mechanics of image capture, image manipulation, and print production.
 Students shoot photographs in various studio and indoor and outdoor settings.

-Photography Production - 1.25 Credit - this course counts as a Fine Arts credit
+Photography Production - this course counts as a Fine Arts credit